 Combat is between all types of opposing units (infantry, cavalry, artillery) that are less than 4 inches apart, with at least one of the opposing units facing the other.
 The moving player may choose whether or not to conduct a combat with a particular unit of his.
 He may only conduct combat once per turn with each of his units, but an opposing unit can be engaged by more than one unit.
 Cavalry may not conduct combat against an enemy unit behind a redoubt, wall, in a trench, or in woods.

 To conduct a combat, each player turns up the top card in their deck.
 An infantry or artillery unit defending behind a redoubt, wall, or in a trench adds 3 to their card.
 If one card is higher than the other (Ace = 1, Jack = 11, Queen = 12, King = 13), one enemy man is killed.
 The winning player gets to choose which one of the enemy men to kill and which one(s) will run.
-Normally, one man runs 6 inches to the rear (and facing to the rear) for each man killed in the fight thus far.
+Normally, one man runs 6 inches to the rear (and faces to the rear) for each man killed in the fight thus far.
 So with the first man killed, one man runs; when the second man in the unit is killed, two men run; when the third man is killed, three men run; etc. To keep track, leave killed men on the field until the engagement is over.
 While engaged in combat with an enemy unit, men killed by long-range artillery are included in the count.
 When an artillery unit is in combat, the cannon never runs; the gunners do.

 If both cards are equal in value, both sides "win" the combat.
 Each side loses a man killed, and the number who run is based on the number of men already killed in each unit; these are selected by the opposing, not owning, player.